 ASK FELLOW CYCLISTS

-While mapping tools are a great starting point, nothing beats local cyclists’ personal recommendations.
 Cyclists have at their immediate recall all the thousands of miles they’ve ridden, including all the hazards and workarounds they’ve discovered.
-Also, they are typically keen on sharing (and sharing and sharing…;) their knowledge, so you’ll quickly be able to access all sorts of golden nuggets.
+Also, they are typically keen on sharing (and sharing and sharing… ;) their knowledge, so you’ll quickly be able to access all sorts of golden nuggets.
 Join the conversation on our Facebook page or, even better, ride with us to soak up our collective expertise!

-In Central Ohio there are a surprising number resources available to support you when it’s too __(hot, wet....fill in the blank...)__ to ride all the way—like MORPC’s new Park & Pedal locations, COTA’s Bike & Bus program or car2go’s car share program (perfect to pair with a folding bike!).
+In Central Ohio there are a surprising number resources available to support you when it’s too __(hot, wet, tired....fill in the blank...)__ to ride all the way—like MORPC’s new Park & Pedal locations, COTA’s Bike & Bus program or car2go’s car share program (perfect to pair with a folding bike!).
 It is likely possible for you to bike at least part of your way to a destination, no matter how far away or how challenging the traffic conditions.
-Keep ride services in mind as well—Uber is a great option for emergencies, and MORPC’s Guaranteed Ride Home program (free registration required) will cover cab fare from work if you’ve bike there and need to get home quickly.
+Many of these resources can do double duty to save your *ss in an emergency, as well!

 You will not sacrifice any mythical hardcore cyclist street cred by choosing less trafficked streets or meandering bike paths, or EVEN by driving/ bussing part of the way and biking the rest.
 Explore potential routes casually by bike and choose the one(s) that make the most sense given your level of skill, comfort in traffic and daily logistics!